-2011 was a challenging year for both the global economy and our industry.
-Europe's sovereign debt crisis combined with a weak economic growth environment in most developed countries severely affected global economic sentiment.
-Nonetheless, China and other developing economies have managed to maintain high growth rates and to create additional demand for dry bulk shipping.
+2012 was another challenging year for both the global economy and the dry bulk shipping industry.
+The weak growth environment in most developed countries and Europe's sovereign debt crisis have continued to negatively affect global economic sentiment.
+Even though activity in most major developing economies has decelerated, growth rates have been maintained at healthy levels and have, thus, created additional demand for dry bulk shipping.

-We remain positive towards the long term fundamentals of our industry, as shipping is a critical link in the global economy and trade.
-China, along with other Asian developing economies, have entered a raw material intensive growth phase, during which industrial production and construction surge.
-According to past industrialization patterns, this process typically lasts for 20-30 years, however it is our opinion that China's huge size and population will prolong and intensify this process and thus, we feel confident that demand for dry bulk commodities will continue to grow at a healthy pace for the foreseeable future.
+We remain optimistic towards the long-term demand fundamentals of the shipping industry, as it is a critical link in the global economy, trade and, essentially, modern civilization.
+China, along with other Asian developing economies, are going through a raw material intensive growth phase, during which construction and industrial production play a leading role.
+According to past industrialization patterns, this process typically lasts for 20-30 years, however it is our opinion that China's huge size and population will likely prolong and intensify this process.
+For this reason, we feel confident that demand for dry bulk commodities will continue to grow at a healthy pace for the foreseeable future.

-In 2011, a record 1,168 dry bulk vessels were delivered to the market, equating to 97.8 million deadweight tonnes of carrying capacity.
-Had it not been for the 22.2 million deadweight tonnes that were demolished in scrapyards, 2011's fleet growth would have been the greatest in all dry bulk shipping history.
+In 2012, a record 1,197 dry bulk vessels were delivered to the market, equating to 98.6 million deadweight tonnes of carrying capacity.
+Scrapping activity in the dry bulk sector stood also at a record level of 33.7 million deadweight tonnes, mitigating overall fleet growth.

-We remain cautious for the dry bulk shipping market for 2012, since the 1,665 vessels of about 139 million deadweight tonnes scheduled to be delivered within the year certainly weigh on the outlook for time charter rates.
-However, we believe that there is a great possibility that a significant part of the 2012 orderbook will be delayed or even cancelled, due to lack of financing.
-Analysts place this number in the region of 30-40%, which is in line with the last few years' slippage.
+In early January there were 1,272 vessels of about 101 million deadweight tonnes scheduled to be delivered within the year.
+We believe that a material part of the 2013 orderbook will be delayed or even cancelled, due to shipowners' difficulty in securing financing.
+Most analysts place slippage ratio in the region of 25-35%, in line with the last 5 years' average.